Questions to Ask at Your Dental Implants Consultation Quincy, MA

 How will the process of receiving dental implants impact my job or taking care of my kids?

 When you are scheduled for the surgical portion of the procedure, you will need to take a couple of days off of work.
 Ideally, we recommend that you visit our dental office at the end of the week so that you can recover over the weekend.
 Your gums will be sensitive and sore for a few days but if you have the procedure on Thursday, you should be highly functional at work on Monday.
 As for taking care of children, you can certainly do so after the procedure but we do recommend getting some rest the day of so that your body can focus on recovery.

 What is the recovery like?

-At Premier Dental of Quincy and Milton, we recommend that you prepare for recovery by putting soft ice packs in the freezer, buying ibuprofen, and soft foods that you can eat.
+At Core Dental Group and Implants Center, we recommend that you prepare for recovery by putting soft ice packs in the freezer, buying ibuprofen, and soft foods that you can eat.
 For a few days, your gums will be sore so the ice and ibuprofen will help to reduce any swelling while eating soft foods will help to prevent discomfort.
 After a few days, you should begin to feel better and start to eat regular foods though you should still avoid anything sharp.
 Since there is a delay between when the metal implant is placed and when the new tooth is attached, we often provide patients with a temporary denture to wear so that their smile appears intact while waiting for the procedure to be completed.